 As you can see the report displays data under 6 metrics.
 Each of these columns reflect different information.
 We will take each up and discuss what needs they meet.

-With this metric you can know how often your impression share which is calculated as impression received divided by the total eligible impressions.
+With this metric you can know how often your ad received an impression and is calculated as impression received divided by the total eligible impressions.
 It also tells you about how often your competitor’s ad received an impression as a proportion of the auctions your ad was competing for.
 With this information you can figure out how your ad is reaching out to people.
 You can analyze whether by increasing your bids there has been an improvement in your impression share.

 This metric shows the average position of your or other advertiser’s ad after a successful auction.
 It does not show the average position of your ad versus your competitor’s, but when each received an impression irrespective of whether it was during the same SERP inquiry.